slamice/wri/hipsters/chapter04.md

 On my way out I ordered Renee's latte.
 Selina's haze started to brighten up,

 The detour I took on my way back was long.
 I went through a village of modern apartments complexes, still deserted.
-Apartments hadn't yet gone on sale.
+Apartments that were half finished had already been bought.
 The concreate jutted to the sky.
 I wondered for a moment what it was like to live on the top floor, to live on any floor.
 Soon there'll be rich toddlers.
 There'll be yoga pants.
 There'll be dogs running around everywhere here too.
 Dogs.
 My coworkers would love these places.
-Basterdized Bauhaus under a modern sky.
-The same sky's been around longer than birds, but to the new residents it'll be a nice touch and a simple distraction from what they needed to do to need to do.
+Basterdized Bauhaus.
+The same sky's they'd be under has been around longer than birds, but to the new residents it'll be a nice touch and a simple distraction from what they needed to do to need to do.

 I leaned against a giant metallic bird statue only a larger metallic mother bird statue could love.
-I sipped Renee's latte, the ice melting as my hand warmed it.
+I sipped Renee's latte, the ice melting inside it as my hand warmed it.
 I looked up and tried to find a star under all the street lamps. ((These people try to reach the top, and they look down where they once were, and wonder if the view is better on the otehr side of the complex, by the pond shaped thing, as they dim their living room lights and go to sleep.

 There was nothing to play with outside, everything was spotless, relentlessly clean to a point of no return.
 Rustling my jacket, pretending to have a cigarette in my mouth.
 I held it between two of my fingers, chocked and coughed a bit from the dry wretch in my throat.
 My eyes closed and I waited.
 I waited for my father to call me back, to beg me to come home.
 Or for my work to fall in front of me, asking me to re-arrange the letters over and over again until somehow it worked.
 I saw Selina's red eyes looking at me, with a jiggered smile.
 A "beautiful" corruption that she would defend.
 What was wrong with normal eyes you could see?))

 I hummed a soft sylable in a bass, my eyes still closed, forgetting the world.
+I could still hear the wind so I tried to shut it out.
+And the street cars.
+And the silence.
+I thought about what I was looking for.
+Maybe it was the road when we'd go on tour.
+Just being on it would baptize me?
+It seemed incredible to even think about.
+ALl the empty desert, ((cliffs,)) plains, fields and forest.
+What could you fill it with?

-But the latte was cold and wondered where it was, so I had to save it.
+But the latte was cold now and getting colder and wondered where it was, so I had to save it.

+A couple walked by me holding hands like people who still held hands.
+They were deftly upsetting and rearranged my stomach accordingly.

+-- DAD TALK --

+Honestly my mother was just there, and I loved her.
+But really, we grew apart just like I grew apart from the rest of my family.
+She was cautious and protective but once I hit a certain age all that stopped.
+Maybe she figured she'd do what she did, so phrases became stuff like, "do your best." and "Have fun." and "Well whatever you do use a condom."
+The first two years away from home I took nothing she said in the past or that present seriously because I hated her for reasons I can't explain.
+And then after that I realized all the lies I made up in my head were just that.
+SO I got over them and we talked intermittently when she reminded me to talk.
+Now the thought of her sick, even if it wasn't serious, opened a locked box.
+I wondered how much longer I could stay indifferent.

-As I passed by Jack and Andy's apartment on my way back, I noticed the light was on.
+On my way back I passed by Jack and Andy's apartment and noticed the light was on.
 A fever of rage suddenly overtook me on my walk back.
 Who was he.
 Such a bastard.
 And suddenly I was in my apartment, sneaking a look at Renee saying Hi, but she didn't look up.
 She was completely embossed on the bed, engrossed.

 I immediately went back out, making sure the cat didn't escape.
-Just around teh corner, under our bedroom window, I tiled over Renee's forgotten latte and dumped it in slow motion.
-The the sugary milk stream made a quick splash and settled in the cracks of the broken concrete.
+Just around teh corner, under our bedroom window, I tilted Renee's forgotten latte and dumped it in slow motion.
+The stream made a quick splash and settled in the cracks of concrete.
 The paper cup I put next to the mess, and lurched back up the stairs to the apartment.